Cheyenne Mountain Complex: Support

+Renovations

 Air Defense Command satellite systems

 System Development Corporation updated Air Defense Command satellite information processing systems for $15,850,542 on January 19, 1973.
 The improvements were primarily to the Space Computational Center's displays and application software, which was updated to provide real-time positioning of orbiting space systems for the NORAD Combat Operation Center.
 The first phase, which established a system integrator and modernized the communications to a major data processing system, was completed in October 1972.

 Ballistic Missile Defense Center

 The Ballistic Missile Defense Center (BMDC) BW 1.2 release was installed in February 1974 in the Combat Operations Center, under the command of CONAD.
 The Safeguard command and control system, operated by the commander, communicated warnings, observation data, and attack assessment to the Combat Operations Center.
 It was also designed to release nuclear weapons.

 Combat Operations Center

 By 1978, five operating centers and a command post resided within the NORAD Combat Operations Center.
 The Space Computational Center catalogued and tracked space objects.
 The Intelligence Center analyzed intelligence data.
 Data was consolidated and displayed in the Command Post by the System Center.
 The Weather Support Unit monitored local and global weather patterns.
 The NORAD Commander's wartime staff reported to the Battle Staff Support Center.